Waste

 Our community includes a huge total area of green space (around 1.3 million square meters of landscaped area), including a golf course, a football stadium, parks, and gardens.
 The significant amount of gardening waste produced in maintaining our green spaces (around 40%-45% of total waste) is source-segregated and collected separately.

-BREAKDOWN OF RECYCLING BY MATERIAL TYPE
+BREAKDOWN OF RECYCLING/COMPOSTING BY MATERIAL TYPE

 edama_organic_solutions